izivkov/universalapp/README.md

 - *hidden* - boolean (yes or no) value to indicate if we like to show or hide that tab.
 Default to 'no' (do not hide).

-**buttons** - defines the buttons on the home tab, and the corresponding secondary screens they bring up.
+**buttons** - defines the buttons on the home tab, and the corresponding detail screens they bring up.
 It contains the following columns:

 - *name* - the name of a button.

-- *text* - this is the HTML text to be displayed in the new secondary screen which the button will bring up.
+- *text* - this is the HTML text to be displayed in the new detail screen which the button will bring up.
 Note that the text column can contain HTML tags.
 Also note, that we have the full power of Google Sheets behind us, so the text does not need to be static.
 It can refer to other columns, and even to other sheet tabs or spreadsheets.
 You can also use Google API to get information from an outside source or use Google Scripts to provide information.
 For example, to display the current price of SPY index, you can put the formula:

 		="SPY price: " & GOOGLEFINANCE("SPY", "price") & " USD"

 and the values in your app will be updated with the current price.

-- *image* - image to be displayed in the secondary page
+- *image* - image to be displayed in the Detail page

-- *video* - this is an URL of a YouTube video to be shown on the secondary screen.
+- *video* - this is an URL of a YouTube video to be shown on the detail screen.
 To prevent [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) issues, get the YouTube URL from the embedded code.
 Right-click on the YouTube video and select "Embedded Code".
 Then paste in any editor, and select the URL part only.
 Should look something like this:

 		https://www.youtube.com/embed/nDirbacjY